OmegaIsMe/fastbot/README.md

         return event.group_id in self.blacklist

-# If all processors have a priority of 0, all processors will be executed concurrently,
-# otherwise they will be executed in sequence.
+# all processors will be executed in sequence.
 @event_preprocessing(priority=0)
 async def preprocessing(ctx: Context):
     if ctx.get("group_id") == ...: